-WordPress is more than just a website builder—it’s a content management system (CMS).
-It helps you build, publish, and maintain websites and blogs of all shapes and sizes.
+WordPress is more than just a website builder; it’s a content management system (CMS) that can help you build, publish, and maintain websites and blogs of all shapes and sizes.
 In fact, 40% of all websites on the internet are powered by WordPress.
-It is the premiere platform for building and managing your own websites and blogs.
-The best part is that you don’t even need to know how to code HTML, PHP, or CSS.
-However, coding knowledge can be used to perform advanced customizations if you so desire.
+It's the premier platform for building and managing websites and blogs.
+The best part is that you don’t even need to know how to code HTML, PHP, or CSS – although coding knowledge can be used to perform advanced customisation if you so desire.

 WordPress is open-source.
 This means that anyone who uses the software is free to modify it to suit their requirements.
 This has led to the development of a large number of ‘plugins’, modifications that alter the core functionality of WordPress.
 These plugins are the primary reason people love WordPress.
 They allow you to create just about any kind of website.

 People often confuse WordPress.com and WordPress.org.
 WordPress.org is the content management system – a platform that helps you build and manage websites for free.
 However, WordPress.org is self-hosted, meaning that you still need to pay for your own web hosting and domain registration in order to launch your website.